steffen-g/lenovo-a10/README.md

 esac

 ```
 The device will wake up on every keypress.
-The WIFI driver has to be manually modprobed after resume.

 Good luck!